ivatsu-study/federated-pokemon/README.md

 Open [http://localhost:8080](http://localhost:8080) with your browser to see the Home (host) app.

 Open [http://localhost:8081](http://localhost:8081) with your browser to see the Remote (exposed) app.

+## Production

+Open [federated-pokemon-home-nextjs-module](https://federated-pokemon-home-nextjs-module.vercel.app/) with your browser to see the Home (host) app.

+Open [federated-pokemon-remote-nextjs-module](https://federated-pokemon-remote-nextjs-module.vercel.app/) with your browser to see the Remote (exposed) app.